Mark Cruz: Star Hotshots (2015–2016)

-Cruz was drafted 30th overall in the 2015 Rookie Draft by the Star Hotshots.
+Cruz was drafted 30th overall in the 2015 PBA draft by the Star Hotshots.
 Unlike his fellow rookies, he signed a one-conference contract with the Hotshots.
-In his PBA debut he tallied 7 points, 2 rebounds and 1 steal in a loss to the San Miguel Beermen In May 2016, Cruz was traded by Star to Phoenix Fuel Masters in a three-team trade that also involved GlobalPort Batang Pier.
+In his PBA debut he tallied seven points, two rebounds and a steal in a loss to the San Miguel Beermen.
+During the 2016 Commissioner's Cup, he helped Star qualify for the quarterfinals by scoring 15 of his 18 points in a win over the Mahindra Enforcers.
+This would be his last game with the team.